droonga/droonga.org/index.md

  * [Install](install/) describes how to install Droonga.
  * [Reference manual](reference/) describes about specifications.
- * [Contribution](contribution/) describes how to contribute Droonga project and join Droonga developement.
+ * [Contribution](contribution/) describes how to contribute Droonga project and join Droonga development.
  * [Related projects](related-projects/) introduces related projects.

 ## The latest news